moj-analytical-services/mojchart/README.md

 ## Accessibility

-The mojchart palettes aim to be accessible to those with the most common forms of colour blindness, but accessibility does decrease the more colours you use.
+The mojchart colour palettes aim to be accessible to those with the most common forms of colour blindness, but accessibility does decrease the more colours you use.

 Additionally, note the following from the GSS guidance: